Miroslavské Knínice: Geography

 Miroslavské Knínice is located about 24 km northeast of Znojmo and 30 km southwest of Brno.
 It lies in the Bobrava Highlands.
+The highest point is at 373 m above sea level.

 History

 The first written mention of Knínice is from 1262, when Jaroslav of Knínice was documented as the owner of a fortress in Knínice.
 In 1503, Knínice was bought by Lords of Lomnice, who joined the village to the Náměšť estate.
 It was part of the estate until 1799 and shared its fate and owners.
 After the death of the last lord of Lomnice in 1563, the estate was inherited by the Zierotin family, who owned it until 1628.
-Other notable owners were Albrecht von Wallenstein (1628–1629), the Verdenberg family (1629–1733), and the Haugwitz family (1752–1799).
+Other notable owners were Albrecht von Wallenstein (1628–1629), the Verdenberg family (1629–1733) and the Haugwitz family (1752–1799).

+Demographics

 Economy

 The municipality is known for its viticulture and wine-making.
 It lies in the Znojemská wine subregion.
 The first mention of vineyards in the village is from 1364.

+Transport

+The railway line Brno–Hrušovany nad Jevišovkou passes through the municipal territory, but there is no train station.

 Sights

-The castle is one of the landmarks of the municipality.
+The castle is one of the main landmarks of the municipality.
 The old fortress was rebuilt into a Baroque castle, then in the early 19th century, it was completely rebuilt into its current Neoclassical form.

 The Church of Saint Nicholas was originally an early Gothic building.
-In 1802, it was replaced be the current Neoclassical structure.
+In 1802, it was replaced by the current Neoclassical structure.